 A recession can be triggered by a variety of factors:

-- A sudden economic shock that causes severe financial damage.
+- A sudden economic shock causes severe financial damage.

-- Excessive debt is carried by consumers and businesses, leading to debt defaults and bankruptcies.
+- Consumers and businesses carry excessive debt, leading to debt defaults and bankruptcies.

 - Excessive inflation and rising interest rates, which trigger a decline in economic activity.

-- Excessive deflation, which sparks a decrease in wages, further depressing prices.
+- Excessive deflation, which sparks a decrease in wages, further depresses prices.

-- Technological changes, including outsourcing jobs to machines or other technological breakthroughs that alter the way entire industries operate.
+- Technological changes, including outsourcing jobs to machines or other technological breakthroughs, alter the way entire industries operate.

 Finally, investments in stocks, bonds, and real estate may lose value during a recession.